 Ta-Nehisi Coates, Between the World and Me

 I have read a bit less than usual this month than last, but I have a few good reasons.
 Firstly, I moved into a new flat in a new town this month, and spent several days reading nothing more dense than an Ikea assembly leaflet.
 Secondly, February only has twenty-eight days, and there really is nothing I can do about that.
 And finally, I got a great new job!
-I’m now working with the Verbal Arts Centre in Derry, tasked with choosing literature around which to build mental health workshops for people in marginalised communities.
+I’m now working with an organisation where I will be tasked with choosing literature around which to build mental health workshops for people in marginalised communities.
 Now, to be fair, this job involves me reading pretty much all day (I told you it was a sweet gig), but I don’t feel like that’s the kind of reading I want to report in this regular series, and it might also be prudent to keep exactly what I’m reading to myself until the programmes are finalised, at least.
 But suffice it to say I am extremely happy, and I’ve read more short stories in the last month than I have… ever, pretty much.
 What a great, diverse, full of potential literary form the short story is!
-If you have any recommendations, particularly if they are out of copyright, I would love to hear them.

 I enjoyed everything I read this month.
 I’ve been using my local public library more and more recently as I was working freelance and my Waterstones budget shrunk, but I think I’ll keep using it even now that I’m a bit more flush.
 You could go into a bookshop with an idea of what you want and leave with exactly that, but I think there’s something to be said for going into a curated collection with a little more luck-of-the-draw and leaving with something that might surprise you.
 Also, libraries are amazing!